TheOneLiliad/Dovahkiin/README.md

 "When will you update this?"
 Whenever I have the time to.

-Please refer to the "Bugs" section to report bugs.
-Thank you :)
+Please refer to the "Issues" tab to report bugs.
+Thank you :) https://github.com/TheOneLiliad/Dovahkiin/issues